 Clinical Trials Overview

-miRagen is actively enrolling the following clinical trials for patients with certain blood cancers or a history of keloids:
+miRagen is actively enrolling the following clinical trials for patients with certain cancers or a history of keloids:

 - SOLAR, a Phase 2 clinical trial of cobomarsen (MRG-106) in patients with cutaneous T-cell lymphoma (CTCL), mycosis fungoides (MF) subtype